 The Volunteer Motives Scale (Davis et al., 2003) was developed by drawing from several earlier measures assessing volunteer motivation (e.g., Clary & Orenstein, 1991; Cnaan & Goldberg-Glen, 1991; Omoto & Snyder, 1995).
 The measure is composed of 24 items and includes two main factors: self-oriented and altruistic motivations.
 Self-oriented motivation indicates volunteering for the purpose of personal and/or career growth or benefits.
-Self-oriented motivation was measured with 18 items (Cronbach's $\alpha$ = .94).
-Example items for the self-oriented motivation for volunteering include statements such as "To help build my resume."
+Self-oriented motivation was measured with 18 items (Cronbach's a = .94).
+Example items for the self-oriented motivation indicates volunteering include statements such as "To help build my resume."
 Altruistic motivation indicates volunteering based on humanitarian or selfless acts of giving service to others.
-Altruistic motivation was measured with six items (Cronbach's $\alpha$ = .87).
-Example items for altruistic motivation include statements such as "To give something back to the community."
+Altruistic motivation include statements such as "To give something back to the community."
 All the responses were based on a 7-point Likert scale and ranged from "extremely unimportant" to "extremely important."
 A composite mean score was calculated for all cases with limited item-level missing data (see Newman, 2014; Parent, 2013).